 Last week I discovered a site near my very own Copenhagen neighbourhood I had no idea existed: Mindelunden i Ryvangen, a memorial to Danish resistance fighters executed by the occupying Nazi forces during World War Two.
 When the Nazis marched into Denmark on April 9th, 1940, they were only opposed for two short hours: the much smaller country was outmatched and outgunned and decided to protect the lives of its citizens by surrendering.

 The Nazis’ plans for Denmark was to set an example of a ‘friendly occupation’, to show the rest of Europe that a country’s government could collaborate with them for mutual benefit.
-To this end, the Danish government remained intact and King Frederik IX remained on the throne.
+To this end, the Danish government remained intact and King Christian X remained on the throne.
 But in 1943, the Nazis announced plans to bring the final solution to Denmark and ship Danish Jews to German concentration camps.
 The Danish government refused any further cooperation, and secretly evacuated its Jewish citizens to neutral Sweden.

 |‘Freedom fighter fatalities for Denmark, never recovered’|

 Denmark’s military bases and facilities were then seized by the Nazis, Mindelunden being one of them.
 The barracks were occupied by German soldiers, and the adjoining exercise grounds – the ryvangen or rye fields – were used to execute approximately 200 members of the Danish Resistance, who had covertly fought the occupation from the start.

 |The memorial wall bears 151 names|

 |Carpenters, painters, students and more took up the Resistance|